Silly Boy (Eva Simons song)

 "Silly Boy" is a 2009 electropop song recorded by Dutch recording artist Eva Simons.
-The song was released digitally on July 31, 2009, then on CD by EMI Music Germany on September 4 and September 14 in Germany and Europe, respectively.
+The song was released digitally on 31 July 2009, then on CD by EMI Music Germany on 4 and 14 September in Germany and Europe, respectively.
 It was released as a digital EP in the United Kingdom by Virgin Records that October.

 Background

-"Silly Boy" was recorded by Simons and producer Tearce "Kizzo" Keaz in August 2008 and leaked on Youtube in April 2009.
+"Silly Boy" was recorded by Simons and producer Tearce "Kizzo" Keaz in August 2008 and leaked on YouTube in April 2009.
 She was initially upset about the leak but said she was thankful for helping it gain exposure.
 She later shared that while it was "cool to hear [her] song on the internet" at first, getting credit for the song was difficult.
 Billy Mann from EMI said the song "capture[d] her fabulous energy and strength of personality."

-The music video, directed by Micky Suelzer and Daniel Warwick, premiered on July 30, 2009, on both Simons' website and YouTube.
+The music video, directed by Micky Suelzer and Daniel Warwick, premiered on 30 July 2009 on both Simons' website and YouTube.
 The video shows Simons styling a large hairdo and a wearing a silver sparkly outfit during dance scenes, an outfit covered with plastic straws and a black jumpsuit during car scenes.
 Throughout the video, Simons is shown in a corridor with letters spelling out her name, and dancing with a team of backup dancers during the chorus of the song.
 She is also shown in a car, which she later gets out of, slams the door of, and gets back into.
 The video features a very Disturbia-esque dance routine and Eva wears disco ball-themed clothing.

-After being posted on Kanye West's blog, it was reported that "Silly Boy" was meant to be a demo for R&B star Rihanna featuring Lady Gaga.